cymen/clojure-http/README.md

 clojure-http
 ------------

-A HTTP server that can pass this test suite:
+An HTTP server that can pass this test suite:

   https://github.com/8thlight/cob_spec